|

 3) Silver Star

-has the same offers as Big White (since they are under the same
+used to have the same offers as Big White (since they were under the same

 ownership).
 Free skiing till mid-December if you stay on the